 Crêpes

-- Whisk milk, egg, salt, sugar, and vegetable oil in 2-cup measuring cup until blended.
+- Whisk milk, egg, salt, sugar, and vegetable oil in a 2-cup measuring cup until blended.
 Add flour; whisk until smooth.
 When ready to make crêpes, add a small amount of butter to a 7-inch skillet.
-Heat over medium high heat until hot.
-Pour 3 Tablespoons batter into pan; quickly tilt to make a thin layer.
+Heat over medium-high heat until hot.
+Pour 3 Tablespoons of batter into the pan; quickly tilt to make a thin layer.
 Brown lightly on both sides.
-Place on paper towel to cool.
-Repeat with remaining batter.
+Place a paper towel to cool.
+Repeat with the remaining batter.
 Makes 5 to 6 crêpes.

 Filling